TonyVallad/MSZP/readme.md

 ### ASAP

+- Make color gradient smoothing optional.
+- Add color settings and palette to image/video data file.
+- Check if the dragged file is valid.
+- Make it possible to drag data file for explorer.
 - Add missing information in data file. (log)
 - Add log-log (color gradient smoothing) to color profile 2.
 - Look into creating PNGs instead of BMPs. (size matters! xD)